-Land use in the SFOSP Update is regulated consistent with the City's existing list of land use types.
-However, to better serve the evolution of uses over time, the SFOSP Update introduces four new land use types that were not previously regulated by the City and provides clarifications for one existing land use type within the Specific Plan boundary.
-The proposed definitions for the new land use types are included below and would apply to future development within the Specific Plan area, as permitted by zoning districts, following adoption of the proposed SFOSP Update.
+Land use in the CDSP Update is regulated consistent with the City's existing list of land use types.
+However, the CDSP Update introduces a new land use type.
+The proposed definition for the new land use type is included below and would apply to future development within the specific plan area, as permitted by zoning districts, following adoption of the proposed CDSP Update.